I hate spring

 Autumn is gorgeous.
 There really isn’t a better time to ride than autumn.

-But spring is a shocker.
+But Spring…Spring is a shocker.

-Sure, all the bloody wildflowers are bursting forth in all their colourful glory, leaves are back on those bloody deciduous trees, there will soon be cute little ducklings on the duck pond and probably ugly little cygnets in the Yarra.
+Sure, all the bloody wildflowers are bursting forth in all their colourful glory, blossoms and leaves are back on those bloody deciduous trees, there will soon be cute little ducklings on the duck pond and probably ugly little cygnets in the Yarra.
 The days are getting warmer and daylight hours longer.
-So, what’s not to love?
+So, what's not to love?

 This: